We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 How do Brazos parent loans work?

 Brazos Education Lending Corporation is a nonprofit direct lender that offers parent student loans to pay for undergraduate and graduate degrees.
-It presents itself as an alternative to Parent PLUS Loans, which tend to have higher interest rates than other federal loans and less repayment, forbearance and forgiveness options.
+As an alternative to Parent PLUS Loans, Brazos offers lower interest rates and more repayment, forbearance and forgiveness options.

 While Brazos calls these parent loans, it isn’t entirely accurate.
 You can use this loan to pay for any student’s education, even if you aren’t related in any way.
 And federal Parent PLUS Loans are only available for undergraduate degrees, while a parent loan from Brazos can be used for any degree — law school, medical school, an MA in dinosaur psychedelics — it doesn’t matter what the program is as long as it meets Brazos’s eligibility requirements.